-We have examined the City of Center Hill's (the City) compliance with the requirements of Section 218.415, Florida Statutes, with regards to the City's investments during the year ended September 30, 2021.
+We have examined the City of Center Hill's (the City) compliance with the requirements of Section 218.415, Florida Statutes, during the fiscal year ended September 30, 2022.
 Management is responsible for the City's compliance with those requirements.
 Our responsibility is to express an opinion on the City's compliance based on our examination.